Huntley, Illinois: Economy

 Huntley's economy has experienced major recent growth, through the construction of both businesses and distribution warehouses, particularly along IL-47.
 The town still has a small downtown area, with various restaurants and small shops.

 Government

 Huntley is governed as a village with an elected village president and a six-member board of trustees.
 Trustees are elected at-large to four-year staggered terms.
-The village president is Timothy Hoeft.